riri-cpp/Hogwarts-Adventure-Game/README.md

    ```
     javac -d bin src/*.java src/characters/*.java src/game/*.java src/locations/*.java src/spells/*.java
    ```
+9. VSCode should automaticall create a `bin` folder that contains all the compiled classes.
 ### Running the Program
 For **VSCode**, run the program using this command on the terminal:
    ```
    java -cp bin Main
    ```
+To avoid VSCode making duplicate compiled classes in the `src` folder, make sure to always use the `Run Java` option when running the program.

 For the **Command Prompt**, first navigate to the src folder and right click on it, select "Open with Terminal" and you should be met with this line:
 ```
 PS C:\Users\Rheman Pasia\Downloads\Hogwarts-Adventure-Game-main\Hogwarts-Adventure-Game-main\HogwartsGame\src>